crazy-max/ghaction-github-labeler/README.md

 * `name`, `color` and `description` are the main [GitHub label fields](https://developer.github.com/v3/issues/labels/#parameters)
 * `description` can be omit if your want to keep the current one
 * `from_name` allow to rename a label from one currently available on your repository

-**Note:** You can use hex codes for the `color` field, as that helps previewing the colors in some code editors.
-The leading "#" will be automatically removed.

 ### Workflow